Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 2. Add-On Credit Cards

-If a family member already has a credit card, they can apply for an add-on card for you.
-No income proof is needed for the secondary user.
+If a family member already owns a credit card, they can apply for an add-on card for you.
+The secondary user does not need to provide proof of income.

 3. Pre-Approved Credit Cards

-Banks sometimes offer pre-approved cards to customers with a good savings or transaction history.
-Check with your bank’s app or net banking portal.
+Banks may provide pre-approved cards to customers who have a good savings or transaction history.
+Check with your bank’s app or online banking interface.

 4. Student Credit Cards

-Some banks offer student credit cards to college-goers.
-These are usually low-limit cards but require no income proof.
+Some banks provide student credit cards to college students.
+These are often low-limit cards that require no income verification.

 Best Student Credit Cards in India